-Table 4 below provides a listing of the physical ports and logical interfaces for the MNR S6000 router.
+Table 5 below provides a listing of the physical ports and logical interfaces for the MNR S6000 router.

 The S6000 base system consists of a motherboard, supporting three Ethernet interfaces, mounted in an enclosure with a power supply.
-The base system also includes a console port and may be configured with any combination of one or two optional LAN or WAN I/O modules.
+The base system also includes a console port and may be configured with any combination of one or two optional LAN or WAN I/O interface cards.
+The optional LAN/WAN interface cards are not part of the validated module boundary.

-Physical Port Qty Logical interface definition Interface Card Comments Ethernet 3 Data input, data output, status output, control input Part of the S6000 Base system LAN port that provides connection to Ethernet LANs using either 10BASE-T or 100BASE-TX Ethernet Console 1 Status output, control input Part of the S6000 Base system RS-232 interface LAN/WAN Interface 0, 1 or 2 Data input, data output, status output, control input, power output Optional Ethernet and WAN modules Power Plug 1 Power input N/A
+Physical Port Qty Logical interface definition Interface Card Comments Ethernet 3 Data input, data output, status output, control input Part of the S6000 Base system LAN port that provides connection to Ethernet LANs using either 10BASE-T or 100BASE-TX Ethernet Console 1 Status output, control input Part of the S6000 Base system RS-232 interface LAN/WAN Interface 0, 1 or 2 Data input, data output, status output, control input, power output Optional Ethernet and WAN interface cards The interface to the cryptographic boundary is the interface card connector on the base module.
+Power Plug 1 Power input N/A LEDs 7 Status output N/A Provides LED status output on network traffic, power, and errors

-Table 4 - S6000 physical ports and logical interfaces
+Table 5 - S6000 physical ports and logical interfaces